neondatabase/website/content/docs/manage/performance.md

 Generally, `pg_stat_statements` is found to have a very small performance impact, and many users will keep it installed so that it’s available when needed.
 For a discussion on this topic, please see this [Database Administrators Stack Exchange article](https://dba.stackexchange.com/questions/303503/what-is-the-performance-impact-of-pg-stat-statements).
 </Admonition>

-After allowing time for statistics to be collected, you can run queries like these to identify queries that are candidates for optimization:
+After allowing time for statistics collection, you can run queries like these to identify queries that are candidates for optimization:

 ### Most frequently executed queries